-Figure 95.
+Figure 120.
 The page for editing a group of ports for VLAN.

 Parameter Description Main settings Name A name for the port for easier identification.
 Enable Select the checkbox to allow using this group of ports.
 The type of the VLAN which identifier is specified in the VLAN ID field.
 Local .
 The group of this type is a channel used to connect local clients to the router.
 It is mostly used to connect different types of clients, which require separate connection settings. Туре NAT .
 The group of this type is an external connection with address translation.
 It is mostly used to connect to the Internet.
 Later the VLAN which identifier is specified in the VLAN ID field is used to create a WAN connection (on the Net / WAN page).
 Transparent .
 The group of this type is a transparent connection between an internal port and an external connection.
 It is mostly used to connect IPTV set-top boxes.
-VLAN ID An identifier of the VLAN to which this group of ports will be assigned.

-Parameter Description Ports Port From the list, select an available value (a physical port of the router, the wireless interface, or, if the wireless network is splitted into parts, a part of the wireless network) to assign it to this group.
+Parameter Description VLAN ID An identifier of the VLAN to which this group of ports will be assigned.
+Ports Port From the list, select an available value (a physical port of the router, the wireless interface) to assign it to this group.
 The port will be displayed in the table at the bottom of the page.
 QoS A priority tag for the traffic transmitted through the port highlighted in the table at the bottom of the page.
 Tag Select a value for the port highlighted in the table at the bottom of the page: • tagged, • untagged.